1. Home

 • Jan 22-Apr 22: Finalize dedicated data collection forms and instructions and coordinate logistics for the first scientific cruise with a researcher from AZTI and an IATTC observer.

 • Apr 22: The first scientific cruise had to be postponed at the last minute due to issues related to COVID-19.
-Two scientific cruises are expected in 2022.

 Challenges and key lessons learnt